 - Yosemite Conservancy offers some fun winter programs that may include a full moon snowshoe hike or winter photography.

 - Bracebridge Dinners: A Yosemite winter tradition since 1926, the Bracebridge is the ultimate Christmas feast.
-The four-hour pageant features entertainment from more than 100 cast members coupled with a seven-course meal to create an unforgettable experience.
-Contrary to what you may read elsewhere, enough performances are held to accommodate almost anyone who wants to go; the lottery reservation system was suspended several years ago.
+The four-hour pageant features entertainment from more than 100 cast members, coupled with a seven-course meal to create an unforgettable experience.
+Contrary to what you may read elsewhere, the lottery reservation system ended several years ago.

 Winter Firefall at Yosemite

-The rare phenomenon that some people call Firefall doesn't happen every year, but when it does, it's a sight to see when Horsetail Falls waterfall glows like it's on fire, backlit by the setting sun.
-It only happens in February when the sun is at the right angle, skies are very clear, and there is enough water flowing.
+Today, there's still a phenomenon called a firefall, but this one is entirely natural.
+It happens at Horsetail Falls in February when the sun is at the right angle, skies are very clear, and there is enough water flowing.
+When all those are right, the waterfall glows like it's on fire, backlit by the setting sun.
 The best place to see it is between Yosemite Valley Lodge and the El Capitan Crossover.

-It's one of those things that has become too popular, and the traffic jams have forced the park service to implement one-way traffic patterns and even issuing parking reservations.
+It's one of those things that has become too popular.
+Traffic jams have forced the park service to implement one-way traffic patterns and even require parking reservations.

 If you don't mind walking more than a mile to see it, you can take the free park shuttle and get off at stop #7, or park your vehicle in the Yosemite Falls Day Parking Area or at El Capitan Meadow.
 You can get more information on the Yosemite website.